 They’re called “Thermometers” in Bauhaus slang, bringing in air and light to all the floors of the building.

-The Preservation Project
+The Bauhaus Preservation Project in Tel Aviv

 Now that you know how to spot a Bauhaus building, all you have to do is look up!
 Tel Aviv is practically an open-air museum of architecture.